yeild/secrage/README.md

   )
 )
 ```

-First use JSON.stringify to jsonify the raw data.
-Then use window.encodeURIComponent, in case of the string to be encoded by window.btoa contains characters outside of the Latin1 range.
+The *window.encodeURIComponent* is used in case of the string to be encoded by window.btoa contains characters outside of the Latin1 range.
-Finally, use window.btoa to 'ciphere' the string.
-The *key* to set to webStorage will be encoded too.

-when invoking storage.get(key), these steps are reverse.
+When invoking storage.get(key), these steps are reverse.

 ### Usage